“ Chasing dreams, not people. ”

 Errol Spence Jr WINS against Jonathan Garcia by KO in Round 3 of 4

-Lifelong Texan Errol Spence Jr. is a rising star in the 147-pound division, making quick work of most of his opponents.
+Errol Spence Jr. has announced himself as one of boxing's top stars, making quick work of most of his opponents in his rise to becoming a 147-pound world champion.
 A U.S. Olympian in 2012, the unbeaten southpaw began boxing at age 15 under his father’s guidance.

 Spence may not have a ton of ring experience yet, but you can’t entirely blame him—that’s just what happens when you stop most of your opponents in the early rounds.